kbagoy/kb2024/_posts/2021-12-30-monthly-expenses-your-business-can-do-without.md

 ## **Missing Deductions**

 It’s important that your business is thorough in filing taxes and that you take advantage of all the deductions you are qualified for.
 If you aren’t doing this, you may find that you are spending more on taxes than you should, and that can land you in financial trouble if you don’t rectify the issues.
 It may seem like an added expense to hire an accountant, but they can help you to file your taxes more effectively so you [don’t spend unnecessarily](https://www.freshbooks.com/blog/mistakes-business-expenses).
 Taking care of your business is important and balancing your budget is a huge part of that.
 Take time to look through your budget and figure out what extra expenses you may not need to spend on.
-That will help you to decrease your costs and keep things running as well as possible.

-**Ready to start your consulting business?
-[Grab my book](https://go.katebagoy.com/ebook) and get started today!**
+That will help you to decrease your costs and keep things running as well as possible. **Ready to start your consulting business?[Grab my book](https://go.katebagoy.com/ebook) and get started today!**